yge58/caffe2-opencv-ndkcamera/README.md

-Combine Caffe2, OpenCV and NDKCamera in C++.
+Combining Caffe2, OpenCV and NDKCamera.

 Source code is based upon the following,